-A Riverfront Flyfishing Paradise!

-Pitt Meadows District, British Columbia
+Riverfront Flyfishing Paradise!
+Breathtaking Views with Snowcapped Mountains Pitt Meadows District, British Columbia

-An investment property within the Lower Mainland!
-733 acres with approximately 6,577 ft. of river frontage is located at the north end of Pitt Lake.
-The property is a fly-fishing paradise and offers numerous recreational opportunities!
-The views are breathtaking with snow capped mountains, fronting the Pitt River, rated one of the top fishing rivers in Canada!
+A trophy property within the Lower Mainland!
+Over 700 acres located on the north end of Pitt Lake, this riverfront property is a fly-fishing paradise and offers numerous recreational opportunities!
+The views are breathtaking, fronting two mountain rivers, with snow-capped mountains in most directions.